 Interested in building a harp from a kit, but not sure?
 Here’s everything you need to know before making your decision.
 Most of our customer’s questions fall under four categories: Why purchase a kit?
 What is/isn’t in the kit?
 And some of our customers have general questions about the process of building a harp and the expected results.
 Have no fear, we are here to help.

 First, of all, What is a Musicmaker’s harp kit?

-A Musicmakers’ harp kit includes wood parts, hardware and strings necessary to build a folk harp, string it up, and tune it.
+A Musicmakers’ harp kit includes all of the wood parts, hardware, and strings necessary to build a harp.
 You will supply the tools, glue, and finish.
 We use the same quality hardwoods, strings, and hardware as any brand-name harp manufacturer, and we are careful to make sure the construction is well-engineered for long-term stability and that string spacing is consistent with the industry.

 Why should I purchase a folk harp kit?

 You will not find a better harp kit anywhere in the world.
 We have built our reputation on providing well-prepared parts, clear and detailed assembly instructions, and top-notch customer service and technical support.
 And all of our harp kits come with with a warranty that can’t be beat.
 Our philosophy is that you should purchase a kit only if you are interested in doing the building.
 Don’t buy a kit simply because it is cheaper than the finished product.
 If you don’t enjoy doing handcraft work, then your harp kit may end up being a negative experience.

 Building a harp from a kit is the right choice if:

 Building a harp from a kit isn’t for everybody.
 That is why every Musicmaker’s harp is also available completely finished and ready to play.
 Our harps have a seasoned and sophisticated sound and are played by professionals such as Sunita Stanislow, Nicolas Carter, Louise Trotter and more.
 They are also among the most affordable harps on the market today.

 Buying a finished harp is the right choice if: